arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 ```
 ### Handle new price set

 On the `Pricing::PriceSet` event, we run a handler to update our read model.
-This is described in the configuration part.
+This is described in the configuration section.

 ```ruby
 module Products